What Is a Short Story?

 Make Them Want to Know What Happens Next

-Imagine if the first or opening line of your short story is like this: “As the young woman walked through the door, she knew at once that she was making a mistake.”
-We have a person, probably the main character, crossing over some line and suddenly regrets something.
+Imagine if the opening line or the first sentence of your short story is like this: “As the young woman walked through the door, she knew at once that she was making a mistake.”
+We probably picture the main character’s life taking a turn after she crosses a line and suddenly regrets doing so.
 It is an instant conflict, making the reader want to continue.

 Other Factors to Consider When Starting a Short Story